Colin Dollery: Biography

 He received many awards including the Wellcome Gold Medal awarded by the British Pharmacological Society.
 His work led to major advances in cardiovascular pharmacology including work with the Nobel Laureate, Sir James Black concerning beta blockers.
 Dollery spent time in both academia and industry (SmithKline Beecham and then GSK post the merger).
 He was also active within IUPHAR, where he was part of the clinical translational pharmacology group of the Nomenclature Committee.

 His fields of interest included hypertension and drug safety.

-In 1993 he gave the Harveian Oration.
+In 1993, he delivered the Harveian Oration.